Frequently Asked Questions

 How involved will I (as a parent) be in my child’s therapy?

 Parents play a vital role.
 We see therapy as a partnership, not just with your child, but with your entire family system.
-We keep you updated on progress, provide parent coaching when needed, and sometimes include you in sessions to support your own growth and understanding.
+We keep you updated on progress, provide parent coaching when needed, and include you in sessions as needed to support your own growth and understanding.
 Our goal is to empower you with tools and insights to support your child outside of therapy as well.

 How do you help with academic and executive functioning challenges?

 We help children and teens develop practical tools to improve organization, planning, focus, and emotion regulation — often referred to as executive functioning skills.
 We can also collaborate with schools, tutors, or educational consultants to support academic success and reduce stress at home.
 This integrative approach helps children build confidence and independence both in and out of the classroom.
+We have extensive experience collaborating with schools and families in the development of 504 and Individualized Education Plans (IEPs).

 Can therapy help even if my child doesn’t have a formal diagnosis?